 How Many Vowel Sounds Does English Have?

 How many English vowel sounds are there?
-Well, it depends on what variety of English we’re talking about.
-Here’s a brief overview for British and American English.
+Well, it depends on which variety of English we’re talking about.

 English has five vowels, right?
 A, E, I, O and U. Sometimes we count Y, too — so maybe six?
 While this might be true about the written language, it’s not the case for spoken English.
 There are many more distinct English vowel sounds (or phonemes) that can make the difference between otherwise similar words.

 Exactly how many vowel phonemes English has depends on which variety of the language we’re talking about.
-In this article, we’ll use Standard Southern British English (SSBE) and General American English (GenAm) as our reference accents.
-Other English accents will have a slightly different number of vowel sounds, but generally speaking, English has around 20 distinct vowel phonemes.
+In this article, we’ll use Standard Southern British English and General American English as our reference accents.
+Other English accents will have a slightly different number of vowel sounds but, generally speaking, English has around 20 distinct vowel phonemes.
 This makes it one of the most complex vowel systems of any language in the world.
 Let’s get into the details.

 What Is A Vowel?